mhutch/mhutch.github.io/_posts/2011-02-16-monodevelop-tips-navigate-to-files-and-types.md

 created: 1297875620
 redirect_from: /node/190
 ---
 If you know the name of a type or file and want to go straight to it without having to dig through the solution pad and file contents, the <strong>Navigate To...</strong> command is your friend.
-This command can be activated with <strong>Ctrl-,</strong> on Windows or Linux, and <strong>Ctrl-.</strong>on Mac, or from the <em>Search->Navigate To..</em> menu.
+This command can be activated with <strong>Ctrl-,</strong> on Windows or Linux, and <strong>Ctrl-.</strong>on Mac, or from the _Search->Navigate To.._ menu.
 It opens a window that shows a list of all the files, types and members in the solution, and you can filter and search these items using the same <a href="/journal/2011/02/07/completion_list_filtering">substring matching</a> that the completion list uses.
 When you find the one you want, hit enter and you will be taken straight to it.

 <a href="/files/images/md-tips/navigate-to.png" rel="lightbox[md_tips_navigate_to]" title="The document switcher"><img src="/files/images/md-tips/t/navigate-to.png" alt="The Navigate To... dialog" style="max-width:98%; display:block;margin-left:auto;margin-right:auto;" /></a>